Smashing Times Theatre and Film Company Mission Statement

 Smashing Times Supporters

-The company is supported by a range of funders including Dublin City Council Arts Office, ESB ElectricAID Ireland, HSE, Deparment of Foreign Affairs and Trade’s Reconciliation Fund, Erasmus+, the Europe for Citizens programme of the European Union, Community Foundation for Ireland, Dublin Bus Community Spirit Awards, Arklow Mental Health Week, Aviva Stadium Community Fund and Lloyds TSB.
-For more information visit www.smashingtimes.ie
+The company is supported by a range of funders including Dublin City Council Arts Office, ESB ElectricAID Ireland, HSE, Department of Foreign Affairs and Trade’s Reconciliation Fund, Erasmus+, the Europe for Citizens programme of the European Union, Community Foundation for Ireland, Dublin Bus Community Spirit Awards, Arklow Mental Health Week, Aviva Stadium Community Fund and Lloyds TSB.

-‘Smashing Times is a wonderful endeavor and I wish you well with all your future work’
+‘Smashing Times is a wonderful endeavour and I wish you well with all your future work’

 Thomas Kilroy, Playwright